On this page:

 For the sites that the Oak Ridge study found under NRC jurisdiction, we worked with the states to get more information, reached out to site owners, and confirmed whether these sites pose a risk to public health and safety and the environment.
 By the end of 2019, we completed our confirmation of all the sites that were identified in non-Agreement States.
 For the sites identified, NRC confirmed that five would need to be cleaned up to adequately protect public health and safety.
 All the sites needing remediation are associated with former clock factories in Connecticut.

 Moving forward, we will continue to work with the site owners and state and local governments to ensure the sites needing remediation are adequately cleaned up.
 Additionally, we continue to help the Agreement States develop or implement plans to address potential non-military radium contamination in their state and we will focus on sites in non-Agreement States where radium contamination requires additional cleanup.
-For more information on NRC's activities on non-military radium sites, see the Status of the Decommissioning Program 2019 Annual Report.
+For more information on NRC's activities on non-military radium sites, see the Status of Decommissioning Program 2020 Annual Report.